Skip to Content

 The best way to use your roof vents to cool your RV is to run the fan so that it’s pulling air OUT of the RV, and crack open a window (or several of them) elsewhere in the rig.
 This allows air to flow through the RV, cooling the living space.

 Some RV vent fans have the ability to blow in or out.
 In some circumstances, if the outside air is cool, you may want to draw the cool air into the RV.
-But if your goal is to cool the rig using the vent fan almost as a lightweight air conditioner, you’ll want the fan’s air blowing out, with a window cracked open.
+But if your goal is to cool the rig using the vent fan almost as a lightweight air conditioner, you’ll want the fan’s air blowing out, with at least one window cracked open.

 Be sure to keep your vent fans clean for maximum effectiveness: